Code Orange (band): Forever and The Hurt Will Go On (2016–2019)

 In August 2017, "Bleeding in the Blur" was announced as one of the official theme songs for NXT's NXT TakeOver: Brooklyn III event.
 At the event, held at the Barclays Center in Brooklyn, New York, Code Orange were the first band to ever play live at an NXT show.
 They opened the event with a performance of "Bleeding in the Blur," before later performing a live version of Aleister Black's entrance music, "Root of All Evil," with Incendiary vocalist Brendan Garrone; who appears on the original version of the song.
 The band played Black to the ring for his match with Hideo Itami.
-In December 28 and 29, Code Orange and Daughters supported mathcore band The Dillinger Escape Plan on their final two shows.
+On December 28 and 29, Code Orange and Daughters supported mathcore band The Dillinger Escape Plan on their final two shows.
 Their appearance came about after Morgan became friends with Dillinger frontman Greg Puciato, who invited them to these performances.

 Code Orange released a new single, "Only One Way", on February 8, 2018, through the Adult Swim Singles Program.
 They followed it with a remix by guitarist Eric "Shade" Balderose called "only1 (the hard way)".

 On June 21, 2018, the band released a 3-track EP, The Hurt Will Go On.
 Along with the remix of "Hurt Goes On," the EP also featured two brand-new tracks: "3 Knives" and "The Hunt," which features guest vocalist Corey Taylor of Slipknot and Stone Sour.

 During WWE's pay-per-view SummerSlam in August 2019, professional wrestler Bray Wyatt, while in his Fiend persona, premiered new entrance music performed by Code Orange.
 The song, "Let Me In," is a re-imagining of Mark Crozer's song "Live in Fear," which was Wyatt's old theme before leaving WWE programming in November 2018 and creating a new version of his character.
 "Let Me In" charted on the Scottish Singles Chart at number 79 for a solitary week beginning on August 16, 2019, becoming Code Orange's first song to chart on the Scottish Singles Chart.